 Sending a test email lets you preview text and images as your audience will see them.
 Plus, you can easily solve email-related problems before any customer sees a missing image link or spelling error in your copy.

 These days, many people spend a lot of their time on a mobile device instead of a computer.
 As mobile and digital marketing blend together, it’s smart a few mobile-related tweaks to your emails.

 Unless you’re working in a super serious industry, emojis appeal to most people.
 A recent study from Experian found that companies using emojis in their subject lines saw their open rates increase by 56% compared to emails that didn’t contain emojis.

-Make sure you follow one of the most vital rules of email marketing: don’t go overboard with your emojis.
+Make sure you follow one of the most vital email marketing tips: don’t go overboard with your emojis.
 Throw one emoji into your subject line and see what happens to your open and clickthrough rates.

 13. Use bold and italics to make your message easy on the eyes

-One of the best email marketing best practices to follow is to make emails easy to read.
+One of my favorite email marketing tips is to make your messages easy to read.
 You have many ways to accomplish this goal.
 Some companies use block images to make things readable – other businesses leave plenty of white space.